tetraprod/AI/README.md

 `BrainEngine` is a lightweight module for experimentation with higher level cognition.
 It exposes basic `reason`, `solve_problem` and memory management helpers.
 Memories are kept in a simple dictionary and a configurable limit prevents unbounded growth.
 All actions are logged so you can extend the engine with richer logic.

+The updated implementation integrates an optional LLM backend for more advanced reasoning and problem solving.
+Memories carry metadata such as timestamps, access counts and tags which enables simple contextual retrieval.
 While the SRE engine focuses on tone analysis and archetype emergence, BrainEngine can track additional knowledge or context.
 The chat GUI instantiates both engines so you can build on this example.